Hawkesbury, Ontario: Languages

-The 2006 census found that French was the mother tongue of 77% of the population, while English was the mother tongue of 16%.
+The 2006 census found that French was the native language of 77% of the population, while English was the mother tongue of 16%.
 A very high percentage (2.7%) claim both French and English as their mother tongues.
 In 2006, this was the highest proportion in Canada.

 According to the 2011 census, the percentage of the population declaring solely French as a mother tongue grew to 78.6% while the proportion of the population declaring solely English as a mother tongue declined to 15.3%.
 The percentage claiming both French and English as their mother tongues declined below 2.00% by 2011.

 Ethnocultural ancestries

 In parallel to the responses to the census question about ethnocultural ancestries, which are shown below, 1.0% of the population also reported having an Aboriginal identity, while 3.1% reported having a visible minority status (including 2.0% who identified as South Asian).

 Single responses: 42.4% of respondents gave a single response of 'Canadian', while a further 25.3% identified with both 'Canadian', and one or more other ancestries.
 13.4% of respondents gave a single response of French, 1.9% gave a single response of Irish, 1.9% gave a single response of English and 1.1% gave a single response of North American Indian.

 Multiple responses: Counting both single and multiple responses, the most commonly identified ethnocultural ancestries were: